Portulaca pilosa aka Kiss Me Quick

 Kiss Me Quick, Hairy Pigweed, Moss Rose

-How to care for Kiss Me Quick
+How difficult is it to take care of Kiss Me Quick

 Caring for Kiss Me Quick is a breeze, as it is highly adaptable and forgiving to minor neglect.